Written by Dr David Owens

 This deals with the question: If I am immunized, how less likely am I to die or become seriously ill from a disease?
 This is about benefit to the individual.

 We now have a huge amount of data of effectiveness from large population studies.
+99% of deaths in Europe and the US are now occurring in non-vaccinated individuals.
 These studies consistently show the vaccines to be extremely effective.
 All of the vaccines seem to be very good at reducing the risk of serious illness and death in vaccinated individuals.
 We also have increasing evidence that the vaccines reduce milder cases and transmission to some degree.
-The evidence is currently stronger for BioNTech in studies of effectiveness both in terms of prevention of disease and transmission.
-It is estimated that the UK vaccine program saved more than 10,000 lives in the first 3 months of 2021.
+The evidence is currently stronger for BioNTech which is the best of the available vaccines in Hong Kong.

 Are the COVID-19 vaccines safe?